hadesbox/raml-api-designer-store/README.md

 connecting to: test
 > use ramldb;
 switched to db ramldb
-> db.users.insert({"mail":"hadesbox", "pass":"e727d1464ae12436e899a726da5b2f11d8381b26"}, "admin": true, "team": "blue");
+> db.users.insert({"mail":"hadesbox", "pass":"e727d1464ae12436e899a726da5b2f11d8381b26"}, "admin": true, "team": "blue", "projects": ["project1", project2]);
 > db.users.find()
-{ "_id" : ObjectId("1111111111111111"), "mail" : "hadesbox@gmail.com", "pass" : "e727d1464ae12436e899a726da5b2f11d8381b26", "admin": true, "team": "blue" }
+{ "_id" : ObjectId("1111111111111111"), "mail" : "hadesbox@gmail.com", "pass" : "e727d1464ae12436e899a726da5b2f11d8381b26", "admin": true, "team": "blue", "projects": ["project1", project2] }

-> db.users.insert({"mail":"plancton", "pass":"e727d1464ae12436e899a726da5b2f11d8381b26"}, "admin": false, "team": "blue");
+> db.users.insert({"mail":"plancton", "pass":"e727d1464ae12436e899a726da5b2f11d8381b26"}, "admin": false, "team": "blue", "projects": ["project1", project2]);
 > db.users.find()
-{ "_id" : ObjectId("2222222222222222"), "mail" : "hadesbox@gmail.com", "pass" : "e727d1464ae12436e899a726da5b2f11d8381b26", "admin": false, "team": "blue" }
+{ "_id" : ObjectId("2222222222222222"), "mail" : "hadesbox@gmail.com", "pass" : "e727d1464ae12436e899a726da5b2f11d8381b26", "admin": false, "team": "blue", "projects": ["project1", project2] }

 >
 ```

-plancton user, will only see its documents, and documents shared by the hadesbox user which is "blue" team.
-Then you will be able to login and create RAML documents as normal
+On the current version you will  have a combobox on the top of your API Designer, so you can select and switch between projects.
+The projects are just natural way to group several files that are related to a single API, if you create a file (RAML, JSON, XML, YAML) inside a a particular project of the designer, then it will be editable to users that have that project on the "projects" array in the mongo users collection.

 ![API Designer login page](http://i.imgur.com/HQwtye2.png)

-All RAML documents can only be edited by its owner, which is the user that created the RAML file.
+I removed the restriction of the codemirror so you can pretty much name your RAML whatever you feel (doesn't need to have the .raml extension anymore), the codemirror will still look for the RAML header in the __content__ of each document and if its a RAML it will enable the the side bar helpers.

-Also I removed the restriction of the codemirror so you can pretty much name your RAML whatever you feel (doesn't need to have the .raml extension anymore), the codemirror will still look for the RAML header in the __content__ of each document and if its a RAML it will enable the the side bar helpers.
+You should include (if you want) the JSON/XML examples, YAML files for documentation etc on this Designer so all files rest in your mongodb, and can be served on the same REST interface (see bellow).

 #### RestAPI Publisher with CORS (http://localhost:10000/YOURAPI)